 All children start each day on green.
-Green Ready to learn

-Fantastic behaviour being shown

-Reminded of Golden Rules .
-Amber Low level incidents-

-When helperious is modified shild for every ple objecting out

-When behaviour is modified, child for example shouting out,

-highly praised and name goes back to chatting, nudging, distracting

-green. others.

-This will be addressed in a timely

-manner.

-When behaviour is modified, Red Persistent repetition of

-child highly praised.
-Child to amber behaviour

-acknowledge the improvement

-of own behaviour by Or immediately if

-apologising.
-Name is moved Used inappropriate language

-back to green as improvement or purposely hurt others.

-seen.

-• 5 minutes to reflect with staff-

-(what happened what would I

-do next time)

-Teacher completes a CPOMS

-incident form.
+Fantastic behaviour being shown Green Ready to learn Reminded of Golden Rules .
+When behaviour is modified, child highly praised and name goes back to Amber Low level incidents- for example shouting out, chatting, nudging, distracting green.
+This will be addressed in a timely manner. others.
+When behaviour is modified, child highly praised.
+Child to acknowledge the improvement of own behaviour by apologising.
+Name is moved back to green as improvement Red Persistent repetition of amber behaviour Or immediately if Used inappropriate language seen. • 5 minutes to reflect with staff- (what happened what would I do next time) • Teacher completes a CPOMS incident form. or purposely hurt others.